KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_019_SimpleSkin.md

 ```

-The fragment shader for this example is trivial, and only assigns a constant color to all fragments.
+The fragment shader for this example is trivial and only assigns a constant color to all fragments.
 Its source code is stored in `simpleSkin.frag`:

 ```glsl
 #ifdef GL_ES